ambroseikpele/afrimarket/docs/tutorial.md

 <figcaption>Bar chart comparing the UBA stock to its competitors in the Nigerian Exchange by Market Cap</figcaption>
 </figure>

-The chart above is a bit difficult to read because you can't get exact values of each stock's market capitalization.
+The chart above is a bit difficult to read because you can't get the exact values of each stock's market capitalization.
 It is also difficult to identify the bar representing UBA without going through the tickers.
-One method to solve these issues is to label each bar with the corresponding market capitalization from the `market_caps` variable and also give a different color to bar representing the UBA stock.
+One method to solve these issues is to label each bar with the corresponding market capitalization from the `market_caps` variable and also give a different color to the bar representing the UBA stock.
 To do this, modify the last bit of code to look like this:
 ```python
 X_axis = np.arange(len(tickers))
 bars = plt.bar(X_axis, market_caps_numerics, width=0.7, label="Market Cap")